stylelint-scss/stylelint-scss/src/rules/at-forward-before-use/README.md

-# function-forward-before-use
+# at-forward-before-use

-The @forward function should be used before the @use function.
+The @forward at-rule should be used before the @use at-rule.

 ```scss
 @use "src/list"